fzyzcjy/flutter_rust_bridge/book/src/feature_details.md

   copies
 - `SyncReturn<Vec<u8>>` sends the byte buffer to Dart synchronously
 - Can separate generated definitions from implementations (see #298)
+- Imported symbols can be used normally, such as `use crate::data::{MyEnum, MyStruct};`

 ## Command line arguments